 Step back, give yourself a pat on the back, and relish the results of those fish-grilling skills.
 Grilled fresh fish, with a nice sear and a faint smokiness, is a proud thing, and ready to serve as is.
 A squirt of lemon juice livens it up a bit, but for seafood aficionados, that's about all you need.

 For someone like myself, who isn't entirely into seafood in its more natural state, we've got some great options for topping those beautiful fillets.
 A little pesto adds a nice Italian flair.
-Try fresh sriracha for a garlicky heat, or a grilled-pineapple salsa for a fruity touch.
+Try a grilled-pineapple salsa for a fruity touch.
 Some other nice accompaniments to consider: romesco sauce, chimichurri, gremolata, cilantro pesto, or black olive tapenade.

 No matter how you serve it, fresh fish on the grill is an excellent thing.
 Hopefully this guide has dispelled all of your fish fears, and you're on your way to becoming a masterful seafood griller.